weaviate/weaviate-io/developers/weaviate/current/getting-started/schema.md

 For this guide, let's build a database containing news publications.
 Before populating our database with data objects, we must first tell the database about the structure of the information to be saved.

 This is called a _schema_.
-In our case, our schema specifies the structure of the **Publication** and objects that Weaviate will store.
+In our case, our schema will specify the structure of the **Publication** and objects that Weaviate will store.

 Here, we will show you how to set up such a schema.